 The Victorians are often credited with (or blamed for) inventing the modern Christmas.
 Before the Victorian era there was no continuing tradition of celebrating Christmas.
 In the church calendar Easter was the more important festival.
 However, as most Christmas celebrations have their roots in traditional, even ancient, British and European customs, the Victorian Christmas was in reality an amalgam of novelty and nostalgia.

 The Christmas card, however, was a true Victorian invention.
 The commercial Christmas card can be dated precisely to 1843, to a commission by Henry Cole (1808–1882, later knighted).
 Cole had worked with Rowland Hill on the Penny Post (1840) and was later famed for his contributions to the Great Exhibition and to the founding of the South Kensington Museum (subsequently the V&A) of which he was the first Director.
 The card was designed by John Callcott Horsley (1817–1903) and departs from the intricate lace paper and elaborate composition of the contemporary and well-established valentine.
 The hand-coloured design encapsulates the central elements of the Victorian Christmas in a pseudo-triptych.
 It shows a wealthy family toasting the viewer, flanked by two scenes of charitable giving to the poor.
 It is notably secular.
-Sadly, we do not have an example in the John Johnson Collection, so I refer you to the V&A’s excellent online article about the card.
+Since first writing this post, we have acquired a proof of the card (JJColl Cundall 2).
+For more information about the Cole-Horsley card, I refer you to the V&A’s excellent online article.

 Despite good sales of the Cole–Horsley card (1,000 copies were lithographed and hand-coloured and those surplus to Cole’s personal needs were sold at his own shop, Felix Summerly’s Home Office, for the princely sum of a shilling each), the next commercial British Christmas card was not produced until 1848.
 In the 1860s, Christmas cards were typically similar to visiting cards, with scalloped edges and small embossed images of robins, holly or flowers.
 Note headings with similar designs embossed at the top were also popular at this time with matching scalloped envelopes.